nethesis/falconieri/README.md

 ---

-Register device on remote provisioning service, if the device is already configured, the new configuration override the old, supported providers:
+Register device on remote provisioning service, if the device is already configured, the new configuration override the old.

 #### Headers
 * `Content-Type: application/json`